 SPECIFIC AREAS: MATHEMATICS

-Developing an interest in number, shape, space and measure.
+Developing an interest in numbers and numerical patterns.

 Maths, depends on becoming confident and competent in learning and using key skills.
 These areas of learning include counting, sorting, matching, seeking patterns and working with numbers, shape, space and measures.